 After an unsuccessful audition for another band, word of his skills and jazz-influenced playing style reached the former Jam singer and guitarists ears.

 A day after meeting Weller, he was invited to play with The Style Council on Radio 1’s Kid Jensen show, which enjoyed a huge audience in the early 1980s.

 He impressed, and was invited to record and tour overseas.

-Music lecturer Graham Thompson said the masterclasses showed the respect in which the college’s music department is held.
+Music lecturer Graham Thompson said the masterclasses showed the respect in which the colleges music department was held.

 He added: “Getting musicians of Steve and Aziz’s calibre to perform to our students shows just how well thought of we are.

 “They are quite exceptional musicians who are remarkably generous and giving with their time and talents.

 “Being able to see perform them close up, and hearing them talk about their experiences, is greatly inspiring to our students.”